apache/whimsy/www/test/board/agenda/README.md

 The agenda tool brings this data together and makes it easier to both navigate and update that file.

+> I cannot stress enough how important this tool is.
+I was doing things the
+> "old" way until recently.
+I was unaware of how far this tool had advanced.
+I
+> now spend around 50% less time on board meeting prep than I used to before
+> switching to this tool.
+I imagine secretary gets even more benefit than
+> that.
+Multiply this across all directors and you have a tool of immense
+> value.
+>
+> &mdash; Ross Gardler, ASF President

 Preparation
 ---

 This has been tested to work on Mac OSX and Linux.
 It likely will not work yet on Windows.

+The easiest way to get started is with Docker (see below), but if you prefer a more hands on approach read on.

 For a partial installation, all you need is Ruby and Node.js.